This is the multi-page printable view of this section. Click here to print.

 Run a test flow

 To run the test flow, click the Run button to view the Run Setup Form.
-Configure the required parameters, then click the Run button.
+Configure the necessary parameters in the following sections, then click the Run button.

 Import a test flow